MARK-Labs/fmarkdoc/FEEDBACK.md

 #### Location

-When content is uploaded, your social partners will tag the content with a country.
+When content is uploaded, your partners will tag the content with a country.
 This will allow you to find results from a particular part of the world.

 ## Viewing More Details